electric-eloquence/fepper/README.md

   * After installation, Fepper should automatically open in a browser.
   * Open http://localhost:3000 if it doesn't open automatically.

-#### BASH install
+#### CLI install

-* On other Unix-like OSs (or if you prefer working on a BASH-like command line):
+* On other Unix-like OSs (or if you prefer working on the command line):
-  * Install Node.js if it isn't installed already.
+  * Install Node.js if it isn't already installed.
   * `npm install -g fepper-cli`
   * `npm install`
   * `fp`